 While Canang Sari represents a daily devotion, Pejati and Gebogan take center stage during significant events, cultural ceremonies, and sacred temple rituals.
 These offerings are grander in scale and complexity, reflecting the significance of the events they accompany.

 Gebogan, on the other hand, more offerings stand out, featuring Balinese women carrying a stack of fruits and food on their heads as they approach the temple.
-Typically, these offerings take centre stage during village temple celebrations known as “Odalan.”
+Typically, these offerings take center stage during village temple celebrations known as “Odalan.”
 The preparation process is intricate, beginning with the construction of a sturdy wooden base and a central pole.
-A banana stem is used to secure the food using bamboo skewers.
-Finally, atop this beautifully arranged mountain of offerings, a Canang Sari is placed as the crowning touch.
+Using bamboo skewers, secure the food to a banana stem.
+Finally, place a Canang Sari as the crowning touch atop this beautifully arranged mountain of offerings.

 Source: Unsplash

 Bali offerings are not just about creating beautiful arrangements; they hold profound cultural significance.
 Each element in the offerings has a symbolic meaning.
-The flowers represent the gods, the rice represents the earth, and the incense symbolizes the communication between humans and the divine.
+The flowers represent the gods, the rice represents the earth, and the incense symbolizes the communication between humans and the divine offering in Bali.

 Moreover, Bali offerings play a central role in Balinese festivals, which are numerous and diverse.
 These festivals are a vibrant tapestry of music, dance, and rituals that often involve the presentation of offerings to the gods.
 The Canang Sari, Pejati, and Gebogan become tangible expressions of devotion and reverence during these festivities.